 3. Visit the Greenville County Museum of Art

-This museum is home to world’s largest collection of watercolors by American artist Andrew Wyeth.
+This museum is home to the world’s largest collection of watercolors by American artist Andrew Wyeth.
 It also has an extensive collection of works from artist Jasper Johns.
-The museum also features a southern collection that offers a visual depiction of the southern experience from the colonial period to present day.
+The museum also features a southern collection that offers a visual depiction of the southern experience from the colonial period to the present day.

 4. Go to Runway Park at GMU

 The Greenville Downtown Airport has a unique aviation themed park for kids to enjoy.
-The playgrounds are plane themed, and while they are there they can also learn about the history of aviation.
-There is also a jogging trail nearby, so you can get some exercise in while your kids are at the playground.
+The playgrounds are plane themed, and while they are there, they can also learn about the history of aviation.
+There is also a jogging trail nearby, so you can get some exercise while your kids are at the playground.

 5. Head to Bob Jones University Museum and Gallery

 This museum houses one of the largest collections of old master paintings in the United States.
 It has works dating back as early as the 14th century, and all the way through the 19th century.
 Additionally, the museum is home to the Bowen Collection of Antiquities, which has artifacts from ancient Egyptian, Roman, and Hebrew cultures.
 There is also an audio guide that you can sign up for that is only $5 extra.